 Remember, the effects of feng shui takes at least 3 years to take effect.

-The Reason Why Feng Shui Was And Is Still Given So Much Attention And Emphasis
+The Reason Why Feng Shui Is Given So Much Attention

 The answer is very simple.
 It’s because feng shui is believed to give us that uplift that everybody wants.
 I won’t go as far as to say that it will help you transcend your chart or life, but our houses and environments do matter.